Andaz (1971 film): Reception

 The film was a big hit and an important milestone in the career of Hema Malini as an actress.

-It featuresZindagi Ek Safar Hai Suhana, one of the best-known Bollywood yodels by the singer Kishore Kumar that was also featured on the soundtrack of Mira Nair's Mississippi Masala.
+It features Zindagi Ek Safar Hai Suhana, one of the best-known Bollywood yodels by the singer Kishore Kumar that was also featured on the soundtrack of Mira Nair's Mississippi Masala.
 The song fetched Kumar a nomination for the Filmfare Award for Best Male Playback Singer.
 Shammi Kapoor's stardom was on the decline at the time and Rajesh Khanna's special appearance turned out to be a major contributor to the success of the film.

 Andaz was the last hit for Shammi Kapoor as a lead.
 Shammi Kapoor's performance was well received and it is considered be one of the most uncharacteristic roles in his acting career.

 Rajesh Khanna's special appearance turned out to be a major contributor to the success of the film.
 It is counted among the 17 consecutive hit films of Rajesh Khanna between 1969 and 1971, adding the two-hero films Maryada and Andaz to the 15 consecutive solo hits he gave in that period.

 The film is also noted for Ajit's rare turn as a sympathetic character.